carallon/pharos-controller-api/sphinx-src/queryjs/override.rst

 clear_group_overrides
 =====================

 Release any overrides on a group, or all groups.
+Propagates to all controllers in a project.

 ``clear_group_overrides(params, callback)``